Accidents At Work Claims Involving Machinery

 Accidents At Work And The Law

 The law protects workers, from the 1961 Factories Act to a series of Regulations such as The Control of Substances Hazardous to Health Regulations 2002 (COSHH), which requires employers to control substances that can harm workers health.
 The Provision and Use of Work Equipment Regulations (1998) requires that all equipment provided for use at work are safe to use, maintained regularly and that adequate instruction and training on its use are undertaken.
-There are further Regulations in place that protect all workers making an accident at work compensation claim possible in majority of injury claims.
+There are further Regulations in place that protect all workers making an accident at work compensation claim possible in majority of personal injury claims.